alukosdev/ccsp/reference/glossary.md

 The protection of PII.
 ==- Processing
 Processing is any *manipulation* of the data, to include security or destroying it, in electronic or hard-copy form.
 Viewing data is not considered processing.
+==- Prudent Person Rule
+Based on a judge's discretion, can we demonstrate we've acted responsibly as a prudent person would?
+What type of action would a prudent person exercise in a particular situation?
 ==-

 ## Q